BlankManifold/NeedForOrder/README.md

 <img src="stuffForREADME/cover_002.png" width="450">
 </p>

-The HTML5 version of NeedForOrder is now free to play on [itch.io](https://neurodivergentgames.itch.io/needfororder), or you can download the Android version on [Google Play](https://play.google.com/store/apps/details?id=com.neurodivergentgames.needfororder).
+The HTML5 version of NeedForOrder is now free to play on [itch.io](https://neurodivergentgames.itch.io/needfororder), or you can download the Android version on the [Google Play Store](https://play.google.com/store/apps/details?id=com.neurodivergentgames.needfororder).

 Second attempt at game development using the [Godot engine](https://godotengine.org/) with C#.
 Another abstract/clean/simple 2D-game without great expectations.